valeriupredoi/valeriupredoi.github.io/pages/objectives.md

 ---

 IS-ENES3 has three main objectives:

 | -	**Pursue the integration of the Earth’s climate system modelling community and prepare the sustainability of its infrastructure**
--	**Foster the common development of models and tools, and the efficient use of HPC**
+-	**Foster the common development of models and tools, and the efficient use of High-Performance Computing (HPC)**
 -	**Support the exploitation of model data by the Earth system science community, the climate change impact community and the climate service community.** |